 Avoid Spending More

 With an upper limit written on paper, your pre-approval will help you avoid spending more than you can afford.
 Without knowing how much you can realistically get approved for, you could be vulnerable to upsells from the dealer without giving the final price much thought.
-With a pre-approval, you can steer clear of committing to a price you can’t comfortably cover.
+With a pre-approval, you can avoid committing to a price you can’t comfortably cover.

 How To Shop For A Car After Pre-Approval